makesmatheasy/makesmatheasy/CONTRIBUTING.md

 Hi there!
 We're thrilled that you would like to contribute to this project.
 Your contribution is essential for keeping it great.

 If you are a participant of GSSOC'21 and interested in this Project.
-Kindly Join the [Discord Server](https://discord.gg/3BrekSZV5H) for Discussions. (only GSSOC'21 participants)
+Kindly Join the Discord Server for Discussions (link will be provided soon). (only GSSOC'21 participants)

 ## Issues and PRs